Ventura, CA Divorce Lawyer

-Our divorce lawyers are proud to serve the local communities of Ventura.
-To learn more about the divorce services our family law attorneys provide in Southern California, and how we can be of assistance, contact our law offices at (805) 585-5056 for a free and completely confidential legal consultation.
+Our Ventura divorce lawyers are proud to serve the local communities of Southern California.
+To learn more about the divorce services our family law attorneys provide in Ventura, CA, and how we can be of assistance, contact our law offices at (805) 585-5056 for a free and completely confidential legal consultation.

 The term “grounds for divorce” refers to the legal reasons for the divorce or dissolution of the marriage.
 Every state, California included, has its own laws pertaining to grounds for divorce.

-Critically, you must satisfy California’s divorce residency requirements before filing for divorce in Ventura or any other location in California.
+Critically, you must satisfy California’s divorce residency requirements before filing for divorce in Ventura or any other location the state.
 Fortunately, these requirements are fairly easy to fulfill.
-In order to get a divorce in California, either you or your spouse must meet the following requirements:
+In order to get a divorce in Ventura, either you or your spouse must meet the following requirements:

 - You or your spouse must have resided in California for the past six months, at minimum.